 Our goal is to exercise all voting rights vested in us for our portfolio companies at annual general meetings as far as we are able.
-In 2023, we exercised our voting rights to the best of our ability.
+In 2024, we exercised our voting rights to the best of our ability.
 In comparison with the previous year, for all of our companies we voted on the agenda items in line with company management.
-As part of our ESG process, we are currently in active dialogue with a portfolio company.
-We are in constructive dialogue with the company in order to achieve changes in capital market communication and dividend policy.
-The aim is to put the capital market communication and dividend policy on a par with comparable competitors and thereby sustainably increase the value of the company.
+As part of our ESG process, we are currently in no active dialogue with any portfolio company.